The Banking Regulation Review: Ireland

 i Control regime

-Under the 2014 Regulations, the Central Bank must be notified and approval sought in advance of the proposed acquisition of a direct or indirect qualifying holding in a bank (i.e., 10 per cent or more of the voting rights or capital in the bank, or a holding that allows that person to exercise a significant influence over the bank's direction or management) and, therefore, this includes the acquisition of an interest in its parent.
+Requirements in relation to the acquisition and disposal of qualifying holdings in credit institutions are set out in the 2014 Regulations and are consistent with those requirements imposed under CRDIV and CRR.
+The CBI must be notified, and approval must be sought in advance of a proposed acquisition of a direct or indirect holding in a bank (i.e., 10 per cent or more of the voting rights or capital in the bank, or a holding that allows that person to exercise a significant influence over the bank's direction or management).
 Notification and approval are also required in respect of direct or indirect increases (above thresholds of 10, 20, 33 or 50 per cent) in such a qualifying holding.
-Approval is granted by the ECB under the SSM.
+Approval is now granted directly by the ECB under the SSM.

 ii Transfers of banking business